ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

 # Using thunks to perform side effects

-We can update the state of our [application](https://codesandbox.io/s/easy-peasy-tutorial-actions-1e62s) via [actions](/docs/api/action), however, there is a network request being made to a basket service.
+We have refactored our [application](https://codesandbox.io/s/easy-peasy-tutorial-actions-1e62s) with the capability to update state by dispatching [actions](/docs/api/action).

+We did however note that there is a network request being made to a basket service.
 We can encapsulate this side effect within a [thunk](/docs/api/thunk).
-This allows us to centralise behaviour, encapsulating side effects which will ultimately have an effect on our [store](/docs/api/store) state.
+Doing so allows us to encapsulate side effects that ultimately affect our state within our [store](/docs/api/store).

 ## Defining a thunk on our model